Northern Trust (NASDAQ:NTRS) Upgraded at BidaskClub

-BidaskClub upgraded shares of Northern Trust (NASDAQ:NTRS) from a sell rating to a hold rating in a research report report published on Tuesday morning, BidAskClub reports.
+Northern Trust (NASDAQ:NTRS) was upgraded by equities research analysts at BidaskClub from a “hold” rating to a “buy” rating in a research note issued on Thursday, BidAskClub reports.

-Several other equities research analysts have also recently commented on NTRS.
-Morgan Stanley cut their price target on Northern Trust from $93.00 to $90.00 and set an underweight rating for the company in a report on Friday, October 4th.
-Buckingham Research cut their price target on Northern Trust from $118.00 to $112.00 and set a buy rating for the company in a report on Friday, October 4th.
-Citigroup cut Northern Trust from a neutral rating to a sell rating and cut their price target for the company from $94.00 to $85.00 in a report on Friday, July 12th.
-Deutsche Bank cut their price target on Northern Trust from $91.00 to $87.00 and set a hold rating for the company in a report on Wednesday, August 21st.
-Finally, UBS Group cut Northern Trust from a buy rating to a neutral rating in a report on Wednesday, September 25th.
-Four research analysts have rated the stock with a sell rating, ten have assigned a hold rating and four have assigned a buy rating to the stock.
-The stock currently has a consensus rating of Hold and an average target price of $100.99.
+Several other analysts have also recently issued reports on NTRS.
+Wells Fargo & Co set a $110.00 target price on Northern Trust and gave the company a “buy” rating in a report on Friday, August 16th.
+Deutsche Bank lowered their price target on Northern Trust from $91.00 to $87.00 and set a “hold” rating for the company in a report on Wednesday, August 21st.
+Buckingham Research lowered their price target on Northern Trust from $118.00 to $112.00 and set a “buy” rating for the company in a report on Friday, October 4th.
+Citigroup cut Northern Trust from a “neutral” rating to a “sell” rating and lowered their price target for the stock from $94.00 to $85.00 in a report on Friday, July 12th.
+Finally, Bank of America increased their price target on Northern Trust from $95.00 to $105.00 and gave the stock a “neutral” rating in a report on Thursday.
+Four investment analysts have rated the stock with a sell rating, nine have issued a hold rating and five have issued a buy rating to the company’s stock.
+The stock has a consensus rating of “Hold” and a consensus price target of $101.61.

-The firm also recently announced a quarterly dividend, which was paid on Tuesday, October 1st.
-Shareholders of record on Friday, September 13th were paid a dividend of $0.70 per share.
-This is a boost from Northern Trust’s previous quarterly dividend of $0.60.
-The ex-dividend date of this dividend was Thursday, September 12th.
-This represents a $2.80 annualized dividend and a yield of 2.96%.
-Northern Trust’s dividend payout ratio (DPR) is 41.60%.

-In other news, EVP Robert P. Browne sold 21,612 shares of the firm’s stock in a transaction on Friday, July 26th.
-The stock was sold at an average price of $99.61, for a total transaction of $2,152,771.32.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, EVP Thomas A. South sold 1,000 shares of the firm’s stock in a transaction on Friday, September 13th.
+In related news, CFO Biff Bowman sold 46,204 shares of the stock in a transaction dated Friday, August 2nd.
+The stock was sold at an average price of $92.81, for a total transaction of $4,288,193.24.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, EVP Thomas A. South sold 1,000 shares of the stock in a transaction dated Friday, September 13th.
 The stock was sold at an average price of $98.54, for a total value of $98,540.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 100,411 shares of company stock valued at $9,682,259.
-1.15% of the stock is owned by insiders.
+Over the last quarter, insiders have sold 100,411 shares of company stock valued at $9,682,259.
+Company insiders own 1.15% of the company’s stock.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Litman Gregory Asset Management LLC purchased a new position in shares of Northern Trust during the second quarter worth $25,000.
-Trust Co. of Vermont boosted its position in shares of Northern Trust by 750.0% during the second quarter.
-Trust Co. of Vermont now owns 340 shares of the asset manager’s stock worth $31,000 after buying an additional 300 shares during the period.
-Kavar Capital Partners LLC purchased a new position in shares of Northern Trust during the second quarter worth $32,000.
-Oakworth Capital Inc. purchased a new position in shares of Northern Trust during the second quarter worth $34,000.
-Finally, Smith Asset Management Group LP boosted its position in shares of Northern Trust by 90.0% during the second quarter.
-Smith Asset Management Group LP now owns 380 shares of the asset manager’s stock worth $34,000 after buying an additional 180 shares during the period.
-Institutional investors and hedge funds own 80.36% of the company’s stock.
+A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
+BlackRock Inc. raised its position in Northern Trust by 0.5% in the 2nd quarter.
+BlackRock Inc. now owns 13,947,938 shares of the asset manager’s stock valued at $1,255,316,000 after purchasing an additional 72,688 shares in the last quarter.
+Barrow Hanley Mewhinney & Strauss LLC raised its position in Northern Trust by 65.3% in the 2nd quarter.
+Barrow Hanley Mewhinney & Strauss LLC now owns 10,482,148 shares of the asset manager’s stock valued at $943,393,000 after purchasing an additional 4,139,159 shares in the last quarter.
+Price T Rowe Associates Inc. MD raised its position in Northern Trust by 6.7% in the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 6,221,336 shares of the asset manager’s stock valued at $559,920,000 after purchasing an additional 390,783 shares in the last quarter.
+Wells Fargo & Company MN raised its position in Northern Trust by 7.8% in the 2nd quarter.
+Wells Fargo & Company MN now owns 1,572,816 shares of the asset manager’s stock valued at $141,553,000 after purchasing an additional 113,659 shares in the last quarter.
+Finally, Invesco Ltd. raised its position in Northern Trust by 27.1% in the 2nd quarter.
+Invesco Ltd. now owns 1,470,666 shares of the asset manager’s stock valued at $132,360,000 after purchasing an additional 313,777 shares in the last quarter.
+80.37% of the stock is currently owned by hedge funds and other institutional investors.

 Northern Trust Company Profile